In this article

 Cause and effect is the most common expense recognition method.
 In this method, you’ll record expenses in the same period as the revenue they generate.
 Naturally, you must establish a clear link between expenses and revenues for this method to work.

 Here's an example.
-You incur $30,000 in COGS and sell the finished product the following month, earning revenues of $100,000.
+You incur $30,000 in cost of goods sold (COGS) and sell the finished product the following month, earning revenues of $100,000.
 Additionally, you incur a salesperson's commission expense of $10,000.
-Both expenses and the revenue they're tied to must be recorded in the same period.
+Both expenses and the revenue they're tied to must be recorded in the same accounting period.

 Debit Credit